 What are some pros and cons of the 4% rule?

-It is outdated, and following it may no longer guarantee your account won't run short
+- It is somewhat outdated now and can no longer guarantee that your funds won't run short.

 Does the 4% rule work for you?

-Superannuation income streams provide a way to receive regular payments from your superannuation fund which can help you manage your income and spending when you retire.
+Superannuation income streams provide a way to receive regular payments from your super fund to help you manage your income and spending when you retire.
 They are often called pensions or annuities.